 Initiating an Open Source Review

-Any individual contributor or team leader working with open source packages should be able to initiate an open source review.
+Any individual contributor or team leader working with open sourceshould be able to initiate an open source review.
 In smaller organizations or when working on small-scale projects, an individual contributor may play all the roles of a development team.
 On the other hand, mid-size or large companies usually require multiple people (e.g. program or product managers, engineers) to handle each activity.